Research on Causes of Cancer

 Why Research on Causes of Cancer Is Critical to Progress against the Disease

-Studying the causes of cancer helps researchers understand the process of carcinogenesis and identify genetic, environmental, and behavioral risk factors for cancer.
+Studying the causes of cancer helps researchers understand the process by which normal cells are transformed into cancer cells and identify genetic, environmental, and behavioral risk factors for cancer.
 This knowledge can lead to new ways of preventing and treating the disease.

 Research on the causes of cancer also creates opportunities to improve public health, not only by identifying cancer risk factors in populations, but also by providing data that regulatory agencies can use to set safety standards or reduce exposure to toxins that are found to be associated with cancer.
-Findings from this area of research can also inform the development of advances such as safer computed tomography (CT) scans and risk-reducing surgeries.
+Findings from this area of research can also be used to inform technological advances, such as safer computed tomography (CT) scans and risk-reducing surgeries.

 Another approach, known as descriptive epidemiology, characterizes trends in cancer incidence and mortality within a given population, between populations over time, and in relation to overall patterns of exposure in populations to yield clues that may point researchers to cancer causes and risk factors.
 This type of research can also identify emerging trends in cancer incidence.

 Opportunities in Research on Causes of Cancer

 Advances in technology are improving how we determine and measure risk factors, enabling researchers to store and access findings in online databases, and allowing teams of investigators worldwide to pool data on an unprecedented scale.
 Multidisciplinary research teams are increasingly common and often include a range of experts, including epidemiologists, physicians, computational biologists, statisticians, oncologists, toxicologists, and geneticists.

 Technological advances have also led to more accurate studies of substances in the environment suspected of causing cancer.
 Developing devices that can accurately measure environmental exposures and biochemical assays in biologic specimens that might be associated with cancer could improve researchers’ ability to identify cancer-causing agents.

 Challenges in Research on Causes of Cancer